For online stores & DTC operators

 What languages and currencies do you support?

 Default currency Euro, with native CHF / GBP / DKK / SEK / NOK / PLN / CZK / HUF / RON.
-Multi-currency stores supported — orders convert at the day's spot rate.
+One currency per location — set in Settings.

-Tonight at midnight, you'll know your true margin.
+Tonight at midnight, you'll know your true EBIT.